jiskattema/vim-vorg-md/README.md

-# Vorg 2.0
+# vorg-md
 Markdown-compilant plain text organizer for vim / neovim.

-## Idea
+## What it brings to the table?

 vim-vorg is a collection of vimscript tools that make using markdown as your personal organizer easy and fun.

-## What it brings to the table?

 ### Checkboxes
 Use **-[** abbreviation to create an unchecked checkbox `- [ ]`